Kabul airlift of 1928–1929: Air actions

 The requested Victoria departed Iraq, arriving in Karachi on 17 December.
 The following day it travelled to Quetta and after a local check flight had been carried out, it arrived in Risalpur on 19 December.
 The previous day an unarmed DH.9A of No. 27 Squadron piloted by Flying Officer C. W. L. Trusk and accompanied by Leading Aircraftman G. Donaldson flew a reconnaissance mission from Kohat to the Legation with the intention of dropping a Popham panel which would enable ground-to-air signalling.
 However, before they could carry out their mission, small arms fire damaged their aircraft and they were forced to land at the nearby Afghan Air Force landing ground at Sherpur.
 Trusk and Donaldson decided to attempt to get to the Legation on foot and they ran between the opposing armies (who were exchanging fire) carrying a generator with them.
 Both airmen eventually made it to the Legation where they used the generator to power its wireless and re-establish intermittent communications with Peshawar and Miranshah.

 From 19 to 22 December, several DH.9As flew over the Legation.
 Although no landing was attempted, a fully working wireless set and other items were dropped by parachute.
 Evacuation began on 23 December, when a Vickers Victoria and a few smaller planes landed on Sherpur.
-By New Year's Day 1929, over 300 women and children were airlifted to safety.
+That day, the women and children were escorted to the aerodrome and airlifted to Peshawar.

 Situation deteriorated on January 14 when Habibullah entered Kabul city, and a decision was made to evacuate the remaining British personnel, along with expatriates from other nations as well as members of the Afghan royal family.
 The last planes left Sherpur airfield on 25 February, taking Sir Francis Humphrys to Peshawar.

 The whole evacuation was done in 84 sorties.